warming is the first in a series

 The first two items are 2003 reports on macro-climate.

 Macro-weather attempts to understand the big systems , whereas micro-weather concerns the weather forecasts that are broadcast regularly around the world.
 The maths of short-term weather forecasting is well understood and has been since 1922 .
 The accuracy of weather forecasts relates to the number of local readings that can be taken (cells) and the amount of computing power that can be applied to these measurements.
 Current weather forecasting is usually attempted four or five days ahead, with its accuracy rapidly falling off.

-Global warming concerns understanding the macro-system, such as the why and wherefore of the current observed increase in planetary atmospheric temperatures.
+Global warming concerns understanding the macro-system, such as the why and wherefore of the current observed increase in planetary atmospheric temperatures (see also How atmospheric chemistry and physics effects global warming).
 The current tentative consensus is that global warming is a reality, but it is uncertain how much this is caused by human activity or other factors.

 Note, that even if the model does reasonably predict known events, we still cannot know whether it is predicting these events for the ‘right’ reasons or by chance.
 Only as we predict ‘new things’ with the models and they keep coming out right, will confidence in the models grow.

 This illustration was developed by Lovelock to show how life could effect the conditions on a planet without any necessary assumption of ‘intelligence’.